agonath/HTML_Console/README.md

 Missing/ Todos
 -----------------
+[CTRL+C] - is working
-[CTRL+C] / [Crtl+V] - ist theoretical implemented, but due to browser restrictions not working. (need to work around) The "backend" needs real functionality.
+[Crtl+V] - is not fully working.... (need to work around)
-Some sort of web token based security must be added.
+- Some sort of web token based security must be added.
 (Json web token / JWT)
+- multi input handling
+- internal shell commands do not work (change directory...)

 Preconditions
 --------------